Greedy Causal Discovery is Geometric

-In \cref{sec: trees and spec} we give a complete graphical characterization of the characterized edges of a face of $\CIM_p$ when the underlying graph is a tree.
-For trees we also identify two new classes of edges and we use them to completely characterize the edges of the faces of $\CIM_p$ corresponding to MECs whose underlying skeleton is a path or cycle.
-We then present some computational results.
-In \cref{subsec: result algorithms}, we study how greedy CIM and skeletal greedy CIM perform on simulated data and compare their performance with the state-of-the-art.
+In \Cref{sec: results}, we study how greedy CIM and skeletal greedy CIM perform on simulated data and compare their performance with the state-of-the-art.
 We observe that the additional moves given by the classified edges of $\CIM_p$ result in both the hybrid and purely score-based algorithms performing at least as well as all (respective) benchmark standards.
 In the case of hybrid algorithms, skeletal greedy CIM consistently outperforms all other hybrid alternatives.
 These observations purport the edges of the characteristic imset polytope as the natural object of study in efforts to improve the accuracy of modern causal discovery algorithms.
-Finally, in \cref{subsec: cim4}, we analyze the complete edge structure of $\CIM_4$, and relate our observations to our theoretical results.
-Here we see how many edges we have characterized in the previous sections and give an explanation for the additional ones.
-The more technical proofs of the main theorems in Sections \ref{sec: edges} and \ref{sec: trees and spec} can be found in Appendices \ref{sec: proofs edges} and \ref{sec: proofs trees and spec}, respectively.
+The more technical proofs of the main theorems in \Cref{sec: edges} can be found in \Cref{sec: proofs edges}.